microsoft/code-with-engineering-playbook/docs/automated-testing/integration-testing/readme.md

 ## Applying Integration Testing

-Prior to writing integration tests, the engineers must identify the different components of the system and their intended behaviors and inputs and outputs.
+Prior to writing integration tests, the engineers must identify the different components of the system, and their intended behaviors and inputs and outputs.
 The architecture of the project must be fully documented or specified somewhere that can be readily referenced (e.g., the architecture diagram).

 There are two main techniques for integration testing.